Who is United Consumers, Inc.?

 In addition to collections, they can help you to challenge other inaccurate, unfair, or unsubstantiated information on your credit report.
 These items include inquiries, late payments, charge-offs, foreclosures, repossessions, bankruptcies, and more.

 Get started on the path to better credit today: Fill out the form for a free credit consultation.

 United Consumers, Inc. (UCI) Contact Information

 Woodbridge, VA 22192

 United Consumers, Inc.

 Should I contact or pay United Consumers?

 The most effective way to deal with United Consumers is to work with a credit repair professional.
-They delete millions of negative items every year from companies like United Consumers on behalf of their clients.
+They help remove millions of negative items every year from companies like United Consumers on behalf of their clients.